 Of course, large balconies are always a welcome feature in a condo, but imagine if you wouldn’t need to use the stairs or elevator or even drive to reach your office tower?
 You could use this new system to fly to your shopping mall or favorite city hotspot, and your new condo tower would make this possible with its drone-certified rating.

-The Drone Tower concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bengalore, India.
+The Drone Tower concept was developed in May 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bengalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 Ashish currently works as a freelance vehicle designer.
 He also created the concept of the Escatek airport quick boarding system and the Metroshop commercial commuting train.